ricardoaugusto/currency-zip/README.md

 pip install -r requirements.txt
 ```

-Finally, create a free account at http://freecurrencyapi.com and update the `src/.env` with your apiKey.
+Create a free account at http://freecurrencyapi.com and update the `src/.env` with your API_KEY.

+Finally, to make the responses shorter and faster, enable in the `src/.env` only the currencies you'll be using.

+A full list of currencies is available at https://api.freecurrencyapi.com/v1/currencies.

 ## Optional